-3. Scripture declares that the heavens and earth are being kept, reserved, and stored up for destruction, fire (v7).
+- 3:7 "But the heavens and the earth, which are now, by the same word are kept in store, reserved unto fire against the day of judgment and perdition of ungodly men." - 3.
+Scripture declares that the heavens and earth are being kept, reserved, and stored up for destruction-fire (v7).
 How?
 By God's Word!
 God is controlling the heavens and the earth.
 They have not been destroyed because God has not yet spoken the Word.
 But note: He is keeping, reserving, and storing up the world for destruction by fire.
 Why?
-Because of ungodly men.
-As stated, this is a moral universe.
+Because of ungodly men, as stated.
+This is a moral universe.

 It is this that men and mockers have chosen to ignore and reject: they are accountable to a loving, holy, and just God.
-It is this that they refuse to study and know and submit to.
+It is to this that they refuse to study and know and submit to.
 Therefore, they continue on in their selfish and hoarding and unjust and immoral ways.
+However, the promises of the return of Christ and the renewal of creation, stabilizes God's people and spur us on in the way of holiness.